oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 4. In the Generative AI Agent page, enter the following:

-    - Identification > Name : **Event AI Configuration**
+    - Identification > Name: **Event AI Configuration**

     - Under Generative AI:

-        - Service: Select the AI service which you have configured in Lab 1.
+        - Service: Select the AI service that you configured in Lab 1.

         - System Prompt: